 Potatoes or other starch-rich foods can be fermented to produce alcohol.
 In jail, raisins and other foods are used to make "jailhouse hooch."
 Sugar can be added to provide more carbohydrates as food for the yeast, which convert the carbohydrates into alcohol and carbon dioxide.
 Carbon dioxide is boiled away as a waste product when making distilled liquor, but trapped to keep the fizz in beer, and sparking wine (champagne).

-In 2012, The Virginia Department of Alcoholic Beverage Control had issued licenses for legal distilleries located in Albemarle County, Culpeper County, Fairfax County, Franklin County, James City County, Loudoun County, Norfolk, Richmond, Spottsylvania County, and Virginia Beach.1
+In 2012, The Virginia Department of Alcoholic Beverage Control had issued licenses for legal distilleries located in Albemarle County, Culpeper County, Fairfax County, Franklin County, James City County, Loudoun County, Norfolk, Richmond, Spotsylvania County, and Virginia Beach.1

-The Bowman distillery in Spottsylvania County is the oldest legal distillery in Virginia.
+The Bowman distillery in Spotsylvania County is the oldest legal distillery in Virginia.
 The original distillery was built on the family's Sunset Hills Farm in 1935, at the end of Prohibition.
-As Reston developed and land values increased, the Bowman family moved the distillery to Spottsylvania County in 1988.
+As Reston developed and land values increased, the Bowman family moved the distillery to Spotsylvania County in 1988.
 It now produces Virginia Gentleman bourbon as well as other liquor in a converted clothing factory (the old FMC Cellophane plant that once produced the inner linings for men's suits) located downstream of Fredericksburg.2

 Illegal distilleries or "stills" are concentrated in the rural mountainous counties.
 For years, far more sugar was sold in Franklin County than the local residents could ever eat.
 Whiskey manufactured under "moonshine" rather than by state permission is not taxed, and therefore is dramatically less expensive.
 Some moonshine might be shared with friends, families, and trusted customers near where it is manufactured.
 However, the customers are primarily "nip joints" (unlicensed bars) in urban areas such as Richmond, Baltimore and Philadelphia.3